caglargul52/dotnetcore-advanced-publisher/README.md

-# dotnetcore-advanced-publisher
+# .NET Core Advanced Publisher
-.NET Core Advanced Publisher
+It was prepared using .NET Core CLI.